Black Mass: The modern Black Mass

-Soon after Coven created their Satanic Mass recording, the Church of Satan began creating their own Black Masses, two of which are available to the public.
+Soon after Coven produced their Satanic Mass recording, the Church of Satan began publishing their own versions of traditional Black Masses, two of which are available to the public.
 The first, created for the Church of Satan by Wayne West in 1970, was entitled "Missa Solemnis" (named after the Missa Solemnis version of the Latin Mass; originally published only in pamphlet form, later published in Michael Aquino's history of The Church of Satan), and the second, created by an unknown author, was entitled "Le Messe Noir" (published in Anton LaVey's 1972 book The Satanic Rituals).

-All three of these newly created Black Masses (the one by Coven and the two by the Church of Satan) contain the Latin phrase "In nomine Dei nostri Satanas Luciferi Excelsi" (In the name of our God, Satan Lucifer of the Most High), as well as the phrases "Rege Satanas" and "Ave Satanas" (which, incidentally, are also the only three Latin phrases which appeared in the Church of Satan's 1968 recording, "The Satanic Mass").
-Additionally, all three modify other Latin parts of the Roman Catholic Missal to make them into Satanic versions.
+The Church of Satan's and Coven's Satanic Masses both contain the Latin phrase "In nomine Dei nostri Satanas Luciferi Excelsi" (In the name of our God, Satan Lucifer of the Most High), as well as the phrases "Rege Satanas" and "Ave Satanas" (these three Latin phrases also appear in the 1969 Satanic Bible).
+The early Black Masses modify other Latin parts of the Roman Catholic Missal to make them into Satanic versions.
 The Church of Satan's two Black Masses also use the French text of the Black Mass in Huysmans' Là-Bas to a great extent.
 (West only uses the English translation, LaVey publishes also the original French).
 Thus, the Black Mass found in The Satanic Rituals is a combination of English, French, and Latin.
 Further, in keeping with the traditional description of the Black Mass, all three also require a consecrated Host taken from a Catholic church, as a central part of the ceremony.